mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 even those preceding functions.

 A single-line comment should precede each exported declaration.
-These used by the `go doc` and `godoc` tools to generate documentation.
+These are used by the `go doc` and `godoc` tools to generate documentation.

 ### Zero Values

-Every type as a "zero value" which is the value it takes on when it is not initialized.
+Every type has a "zero value" which is the value it takes on when it is not initialized.
 This means that all variables have a value.